-Investor Conferences
+Investment Conferences

-To maintain active communications with institutional investors around the world, the senior management team proactively participated in the following investor conferences held by major international investment banks.
+To maintain active communications with institutional investors around the world, the senior management team proactively participated in investor conferences at global locations.
+We are also frequent participants to the panel discussions at these investor conferences to provide in-depth discussions on popular tech topics with our investors.

-Investor Conferences Attended FY2017/18
+Investor Conferences Attended FY2018/19